 Honorary Fellowships are awarded on an annual basis in recognition of individuals who have made outstanding contributions to the university and in support of a variety of causes linked to the work of the university.

-in recognition of his lifelong and outstanding contribution to the charitable sector in support of the communities of Cumbria and North Lancashire.
+In recognition of his lifelong and outstanding contribution to the charitable sector in support of the communities of Cumbria and North Lancashire (awarded July 2018)

-Chris Batten was born in Melbourne, Australia and at the age of 17 left to travel to the UK where he ended up meeting and marrying Alison, his wife of the past 35 years.
+Chris Batten was born in Melbourne, Australia and at the age of 17 left to travel to the UK where he ended up meeting and marrying Alison, his wife of the past 40 years.
 They have lived in the USA, Australia and the UK, but it's the Lake District to which they have always returned and now reside.
 Between 1981 and 1992, Chris worked at the YMCA Lakeside, National Training Centre near Ulverston before spending two years as a management consultant based on the east coast of the USA.
 During this time he completed his Master of Science degree in leadership and organisational behaviour at the University of Minnesota.
 Returning to the UK Chris spent six years as Development Director with the Brathay Trust and in 2003 joined the Scott Charitable Trusts based in Kendal to oversee their grant-giving to some of the most disadvantaged children and young people in Cumbria and North Lancashire.
 In March 2010 they launched the Aspiring Leaders Programme in partnership with the Brathay Trust and the University of Cumbria involving intensive personal development residential programmes, a 3-year degree in social enterprise leadership, business mentoring and workplace visits.
 Its goal is to give committed young adults from disadvantaged communities, the skills, knowledge and self-belief to transform the prospects of those areas.
-Chris retired at the end of March 2018 but continues to be a trustee of The Lakeland Arts Support Trust and the Sir John Fisher Foundation as well as offering strategic consultancy to local charities.
+Chris retired at the end of March 2018 but continues to be a trustee of The Lakeland Arts Support Trust, the Sir John Fisher Foundation and YMCA Lakeside.

-in recognition of his lifelong and outstanding contribution to policy development and project management within the energy sector and engineering industries.
+For his lifelong and outstanding contribution to policy development and project management within the energy sector and engineering industries (awarded July 2018)

 At the age of 17, Tony Price joined the Merchant Navy and spent 10 years serving in cargo ships worldwide as a deck officer and latterly as a Captain of vessels.
 Following his marriage to Lynda in 1981 his career turned to the Oil and Gas industry and he worked in management positions on a range of operations and major projects globally.
 In 2001 Tony spent a total of nine years at the Sellafield Nuclear Site in West Cumbria, the last three of which he was the Chairman and Managing Director of Sellafield Ltd. During his 45-year career he has operated at board level in the public and private sectors, and at operational levels in the Oil, Gas, Nuclear and Marine industries.
 Tony was a founder member of the Steering Board of the ITER Nuclear Fusion Reactor Programme in Cadarache, France, was the Chairman of the Fellside Heat and Power Ltd, the Chairman of the UK’s National Low Level Waste Repository Licence Company and a Non-Executive Director of Britain’s Energy Coast from 2009 to 2012.
 During this time, he has worked with numerous academic institutions including the University of Manchester and the University of Cumbria in developing project management skills and knowledge and development for the future of the nuclear and engineering industries.

-in recognition of his lifelong and outstanding contribution to improving the quality of education and training and raising the aspirations of young people.
+In recognition of his lifelong and outstanding contribution to improving the quality of education and training and raising the aspirations of young people (awarded July 2018).

-in recognition of lifelong and significant contribution to sailing and outdoor education.
+In recognition of lifelong and significant contribution to sailing and outdoor education (awarded July 2018)

 Dave Williamson was born in Scarborough in 1946.
 His early career saw him teaching mathematics before combining his love of outdoor education and lecturing in further education colleges in the north-east whilst based at the Sailing Centre at Derwent Reservoir.
 During this time he gained a Diploma in Outdoor Education at Moray House College of Education, Edinburgh and a BA with the Open University.
 In 1979 Dave moved to Lancashire as Head of the Knott End Sea Centre.
-He became Head of Tower Wood Education Centre, Windermere in 1984.
-He completed an MA in Educational Research with Lancaster University in 1990.
+He became Head of Tower Wood Education Centre, Windermere in 1984 and completed an MA in Educational Research with Lancaster University in 1990.
 In 1998 Dave went to work for Eric Wright Trust and started the creation of the Water Park Adventure Centre, Coniston.
 In 2002 Dave and his wife, Susan, bought Derwent Water Marina which provides a range of Marina facilities, self-catering apartments and courses in water sports.
 Dave has served on a number of voluntary bodies dedicated to sailing and outdoor education.
 He was the inaugural Chair of the Northern Council for Outdoor Education and Training from 1988 which led to the formation of the Institute for Outdoor Learning.
-He served as Treasurer of the National School Sailing Association from 1990-95.
-He has been involved with the Royal Yachting Association since 1972, Dave has been a coach assessor, regional coach, vice-chair then chair of the North West Regional Committee.
+He served as Treasurer of the National School Sailing Association from 1990-95 and has been involved with the Royal Yachting Association since 1972, Dave has been a coach assessor, regional coach, vice-chair then chair of the North West Regional Committee.
 He became a member of the RYA Council in 2007; from 2011 was a Director and held office as Chair in 2016 until February 2018.
-Dave and his wife, Susan continue to run the Derwent Water Marina at Portinscale in Keswick.
-Today, he is equally at home sailing, ski-ing, hiking, out on his motorbike or enjoying time with his family.
+Dave and Susan continue to run and develop the Derwent Water Marina at Portinscale in Keswick introducing new ways of working, focussed on customer satisfaction and allied to staff safety and enjoyment.
+Today, he is equally at home sailing, ski-ing, hiking, out on his e-assisted recumbent tricycle or enjoying time with his family.